 preliminary courses may be waived based on educational background.
 For students who need to complete the preliminary

-courses, these courses are offered online, on demand and at a discounted tuition rate.
+courses, these courses are offered online, on demand and at no cost.
 Students may begin the MS program

 before completing the preliminary courses.
 They may take the preliminary courses while taking the MS courses.